 admission/admissions—When referring to the various kinds of admission (freshman, transfer, readmission, provisional, nondegree, etc.) in a collective sense, use admissions.
 Admissions can also be used when referring to the fact that many students are admitted: the admissions of thousands vs. the admission of one student.
 Use admission to refer to a single type of admission (freshman admission, transfer admission).
 Use an s for admissions counselor and Office of Admissions.

-affect, effect—affect, as a verb, means to influence.
+affect, effect—Affect, as a verb, means to influence.
 (The president’s decision will affect the election.)
-Affect, as a noun, refers to a set of observable manifestations of a subjectively experienced emotion.
-Effect as a verb means to cause.
+Affect, as a noun, refers to a set of observable manifestations, such as facial expressions, of a subjectively experienced emotion.
+Effect, as a verb, means to cause.
 (He will effect many changes in the company.)
-Effect as a noun means result.
+Effect, as a noun, means result.
 (The effect was overwhelming.
 He miscalculated the effect of his actions.
 It was a law of little effect.)
 Avoid using impact to mean effect.

 age—Do not include a person’s age unless relevant to the story.
 Use numerals when it comes to specific ages; when referring to decades, spell them out.
 (He is 5 years old.
 But: He started running in his fifties.)
 For ages expressed as adjectives before a noun or as substitutes for a noun, use hyphens.
 (A 28-year-old man.
 The 28-year-old was running.
 But: The man is 28 years old.)

 alum, alums, alumnus, alumni, alumna, alumnae—Use alum as the gender-neutral term for a graduate, alumnus when meaning a man who has graduated, alumna for a woman.
 Use alums for the gender-neutral term for a group of graduates, alumni for an entire group of male graduates or as another gender-neutral option; use alumnae for a group of women graduates.

 - For the treatment of alumni names in text, please identify them on first reference when possible: Lionel Forrest, BA English ’96, MEd Counseling and Development ’05, Johanna Luke, PhD Environmental Science and Public Policy ’12